deltachat/deltachat-pages/_posts/2025-01-22-webxdc-notifications.md

 <img alt="three spidermen pointing to each other, respectively labeled with 'messenger devs', 'webxdc app devs' and 'web app users'" src="../assets/blog/2025-01-spider3.jpg" width="360" style="float:right; margin-left:1em;" />
 Joined by XMPP-messengers [Cheogram](https://cheogram.com) and [Monocles](https://monocles.eu),
-and supported by several contributing experts in the background, we are playfully addressing the no-billionaire-platforms challenge with [webxdc](https://webxdc.org), a container format and API for "chat-shared web apps".
+and supported by many contributing experts in the background, we are playfully addressing the no-billionaire-platforms challenge with [webxdc](https://webxdc.org), a container format and API for "chat-shared web apps".
 Technically, webxdc apps are HTML5 apps but instead of the HTTP protocol